British singer George Michael writing new album

 The car accident was the latest incident in a string of health scares and other mishaps.

-Last year, Michael cancelled a tour of Australia due to "major anxiety" brought on by a 2011 battle with severe pneumonia in Vienna, where he was treated in intensive care for a month.
+Last year, Michael canceled a tour of Australia due to "major anxiety" brought on by a 2011 battle with severe pneumonia in Vienna, where he was treated in intensive care for a month.

 In 1998 he was arrested in California for "engaging in a lewd act" in a public toilet.
 He has also had a number of run-ins with British police for possession of narcotics, and served time in jail for driving under the influence of cannabis.